bonniekruft/my_cv/README.md

 *	Mentorship, coaching and leadership of data scientists, data engineers, AI engineers and data leaders.
 Managing through change.
 *	D&A Platforms – domain specific data and devops engineering teams focused on maximizing the value from omics, molecular and imaging data.
-*	Drug Discovery data & AI cloud platform with the potential to reduce typical drug discovery cycle time by 12 months.
+*	Augmented Drug Design - Drug Discovery data & AI cloud platform with the potential to reduce typical drug discovery cycle time by 12 months.
 Used in all small molecule drug discovery projects.
 * AI Engineering - experts in AI & ML using the latest and greatest methods in AI.
   * Knowledge Graph - Set of graph machine learning models and recommendation models to support R&D pipeline decisions.
 Has exponentially reduced the time it takes to go from screen to shortlist to inform target decisions
   * Imaging Platform & Deep Learning - Providing enriched analytics ready image data and developing state-of-the-art libraries & pipelines for scaling image segmentation & classification for R&D.